-According to the Czech Financial Conglomerates Act a financial conglomerate is a group which simultaneously fulfils the following criteria:
+According to the Czech Financial Conglomerates Act a financial conglomerate is a group or subgroup if:

-- 1. the group is headed by: (i) a regulated person, such as a bank, credit institution, insurance company or securities broker, which either: (a) controls a person in the financial sector; or (b) is a person who exercises a significant influence on a person in the financial sector; or (c) is a person, the majority of whose members of statutory, managing and supervisory bodies comprise during most of the relevant accounting period individuals or persons, who are at the same time members of the statutory, managing and supervisory bodies of another person in the financial sector, or (ii) a person who is not a regulated person and who controls at least one regulated person, provided the activity of the group is performed predominantly in the financial sector; - 2. at least one person in the group belongs to the insurance sector and at least one person in the group belongs to the banking sector or investment services sector; and
+- 1. the group is headed by: (i) a regulated person, such as a bank, credit institution, insurance company or securities broker, which either: (a) controls a person in the financial sector; or (b) is a person who exercises a significant influence on a person in the financial sector; or (c) is a person connected to other person in financial sector through a unified management (d) is a person, the majority of whose members of statutory, managing and supervisory bodies comprise during most of the relevant accounting period individuals or persons, who are at the same time members of the statutory, managing and supervisory bodies of another person in the financial sector, or (ii) a person who is not a regulated person, provided the activity of the group is performed predominantly in the financial sector; - 2. at least one person in the group or subgroup belongs to the insurance sector and at least one person in the group or subgroup belongs to the banking sector or investment services sector; and

-3. the activities in the insurance sector of the group in their aggregate and the activities in the banking sector and investment services sector of the group in their aggregate are significant (where the extent of the sector's significance is specified in detail in the Czech Financial Conglomerates Act).
+3. the activities in the insurance sector of the group or subgroup in their aggregate and the activities in the banking sector and investment services sector of the group or subgroup in their aggregate are significant (where the extent of the sector's significance is specified in detail in the Czech Financial Conglomerates Act).